argeualcantara/auth-api/docs/Pricing.md

-# API Authentication System - Pricing
+# API Authentication System - Pricing Documentation

-## Overview

-The API Authentication System offers flexible pricing and subscription plans to meet the diverse needs of our customers.
-Whether you're a small startup or a large enterprise, we have a plan that fits your requirements and budget.
+Thank you for your interest in the API Authentication System.
+Below are the pricing details and subscription plans available for the API Authentication System.

-## Pricing Plans
+## Subscription Plans

 ### Basic Plan

-- **Price**: Free
+- **Price**: $50/month or $500/year (10% discount)
 - **Features**:
-  - Authentication
-  - Token-based authentication
+  - User Registration
-  - Basic support
+  - User Authentication
-- **Usage Limits**:
+  - Token-Based Authentication
-  - Requests per month: 10,000
-  - Rate limiting: Not available
-- **Ideal For**: Small projects, personal use
+  - User Profile Management

 ### Standard Plan

-- **Price**: $99 per month
+- **Price**: $100/month or $1000/year (10% discount)
 - **Features**:
+  - All Basic Plan features
+  - Token Revocation
-  - Authentication
+  - Customizable Authentication Policies
-  - Token-based authentication
-  - User management
-  - Enhanced support
-- **Usage Limits**:
-  - Requests per month: 100,000
-  - Rate limiting: Available
+  - Rate Limiting
-- **Ideal For**: Small to medium-sized businesses

 ### Premium Plan

-- **Price**: $299 per month
+- **Price**: $200/month or $2000/year (10% discount)
 - **Features**:
+  - All Standard Plan features
+  - Single Sign-On (SSO) Integration
-  - Authentication
+  - Multi-factor Authentication (MFA)
-  - Token-based authentication
-  - User management
-  - Role-based access control
-  - Customizable branding
-  - Priority support
-- **Usage Limits**:
-  - Requests per month: 1,000,000
+  - Advanced Security Analytics

+## Billing

+- **Monthly Billing**: Subscriptions billed monthly with recurring payments.
+- **Annual Billing**: Subscriptions billed annually with a 10% discount applied to the total price.

+## Payment Methods

+We accept the following payment methods:

+- Credit Card (Visa, Mastercard, American Express)
-  - Rate limiting: Available
+- PayPal
-- **Ideal For**: Large enterprises, high-traffic applications

-## Subscription Details
+## Contact Us

-- All plans are billed monthly.
-- You can upgrade, downgrade, or cancel your subscription at any time.
-- Usage limits are reset at the beginning of each billing cycle.
-- Additional usage beyond the allocated limits will be charged according to the overage rates specified in each plan.

-## How to Subscribe

-To subscribe to a plan or learn more about our pricing options, please contact our sales team at [sales@api-authentication-system.com](mailto:sales@api-authentication-system.com).
+If you have any questions or need assistance with choosing the right subscription plan, please feel free to reach out to our sales team at [sales@api-authentication.com](mailto:sales@api-authentication.com).

 ---

 **Note**: Prices and features are subject to change without notice.
-Please refer to the latest information on our website for the most up-to-date details.
+Please contact our sales team for the most up-to-date information.